AntonioMacaronio/YoloV1-ObjectDetection-DataAugmentation/README.md

 # Object Detection with YoloV1
 This repository contains an implementation of YOLO (You Only Look Once) Object Detection which uses a deep convolutional neural network.
+Object detection is the problem involving when given an image, we would like to identify all the objects in the image and draw a bounding box around them.

 The dataset used for training is Pascal VOC, located here: http://host.robots.ox.ac.uk/pascal/VOC/